uneeb125/obsidian-notes/5th Semester/Notes/PTDU/CH4 Inductuctance and Capacitance.md

 # Corona
-If suface potential gradient of a conductor exceeds the dielectric strength of surronding air.
-Partial ionization is known as coronoa.
+If surface potential gradient of a conductor exceeds the dielectric strength of surrounding air.
+Partial ionization is known as corona.

 - Air dielectric at NTP ($25\degree C\space and\space 76\space cm\space of\space Hg$) 30 kV/cm